guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 You can check this in the Network tab of the page, by filtering for requests sent off to `ophan` and checking what's in the `renderedComponents` property.

-In the data lake search for the presence of that rendered component then correlate that with the event you want to measure eg page ready, clicked play.
+In the data lake search for the presence of that rendered component.
+[Find out about querying the data lake here](https://github.com/guardian/frontend/blob/master/docs/03-dev-howtos/19-tracking-components-in-the-data-lake.md#rendered-components).

+Correlate the presence of the element with the event you want to measure eg page ready, clicked play.
 Ophan events such as these can be added as per the clientside tests above.